jordanst3wart/hcl/README.md

 ### License
 MIT license

+### Miscellanous
 If you don't want to add a dependency this library is currently just two kotlin files.
 You can copy them into your project.
+This library has no dependencies.